Understanding Codespaces

 GitHub stops inactive Codespaces to:

-- Save resources — No point running a computer nobody's using
+- Save resources - no point running a computer nobody's using

 - Reduce costs - GitHub provides free hours each month

-- Be eco-friendly — Less energy consumption
+- Be eco-friendly - less energy consumption

-When a Codespace is Deleted (Destroyed)
+When a Codespace is Deleted

-All local files are permanently gone
+- All local files are permanently gone

-Installed packages must be reinstalled
+- Installed packages must be reinstalled

-Custom configurations are reset
+- Custom configurations are reset

 When Does Deletion Happen?